Monotone Equilibrium in Matching Markets with Signaling: Unique Stronger Monotone CSE

 where $m(s)=n(\mu \left( s\right) )$ is the type of the receiver who is matched with a sender with action $s.$ Note that the equilibrium matching function $m$ is stronger monotone due to Theorem \ref {theorem_stronger_monotone_eq}.
 Because all senders on the market differentiate themselves with unique action choices in a stronger monotone separating CSE, $m$ is strictly increasing over $S^{\ast }$ and the matching is assortative in terms of the receiver's type and the sender's action (and the receiver's type and the sender' type as well).

-The proof of Theorem \ref{thm_differentiable_sep_eq} is rather long (See Lemmas \ref{lemma1_in_thm1} - \ref{lem_differentiable_belief} in the appendix), but its differentiability results contribute to the literature as explained earlier in Section \ref{sec_intro}.
 In our two-sided matching model with a continuum of senders and receivers, it is crucial to incorporate the market clearing condition in the belief function $\mu $ to prove that it has continuous derivative $\mu ^{\prime }$ on Int $S^{\ast }$ (See the proof of Lemma \ref{lem_differentiable_belief}).
 The differentiability of $\tau $ comes from senders' optimal action choices and the continuity of $\mu $ comes from receivers' optimal choice of a sender (See the proof of Lemma \ref{lemma3_in_thm1}).
 Theorem \ref {thm_differentiable_sep_eq} is the consequence of Assumptions 1 - 5.
 As it will be clear at this end of this section, Theorem \ref {thm_differentiable_sep_eq} implies that if a stronger monotone CSE has a separating part, that part of the CSE is differentiable.
 Because $\mu $ is the inverse of $\sigma ,$ the differentiability of $\sigma $ is immediate from Theorem \ref{thm_differentiable_sep_eq}.(iii).

-Combining (\ref{FOCS}) and (\ref{FOCR}) yields a function $\phi (s,z)$ defined below:
+The full characterization of a stronger monotone separating CSE is established by Theorem \ref{proposition1} in the appendix.
+For the existence of a unique stronger monotone separating CSE, note that combining (\ref{FOCS}) and (\ref{FOCR}) yields a function $\phi (s,z)$ defined below:

 This is the first-order ordinary differential equation, $\mu ^{\prime }=\phi (s,\mu \left( s\right) )$ with the initial condition $(s_{\ell },z_{\ell }).$ The existence of a unique stronger monotone separating CSE comes down to the existence of a unique solution for $\mu ^{\prime }=\phi (s,\mu \left( s\right) )$.